Campaign

 • external links

-The Engagement Pixel can, for example, be triggered on:
+The Engagement Pixel can, for example, be triggered during:

 • Video start